-What is — and What isn't — a Gap Year Program?
+What is a Gap Year?

 A gap year allows you to learn as much about yourself as you do about the world, and in turn improves your education and your career.
 But in order to answer “what is a gap year,” it is probably easier to start by defining what it is not.
 There are a lot of misconceptions surrounding the concept of a gap year, so let’s tackle a few of them right now.